Shimizu-Technology/hafaloha_frontend/docs/websocket_integration.md

 3. **Improved Error Handling**: Added better error handling and logging for connection issues.

 4. **Backend Connection Fixes**: Fixed issues in the backend connection handling, including the `disconnect` method and EventMachine timer usage.

+### Inventory Management Integration

+The WebSocket implementation has been enhanced to better support inventory management:

+1. **Damaged Item Handling**: Updated the system to correctly track damaged items without affecting stock quantities, ensuring accurate inventory management.

+2. **Available Quantity Display**: Modified the frontend to display available quantities as `stock_quantity - damaged_quantity`, providing a more accurate view of inventory status.

+3. **Low Stock Notifications**: Enhanced the WebSocket integration to receive and display low stock notifications in real-time, including the available quantity in the notification.

+4. **Restaurant ID Resolution**: Improved the backend's ability to determine the correct restaurant ID for different types of models, ensuring broadcasts reach the right clients.

+### Menu Item Availability

+Fixed an issue with the menu item's available days not being cleared when all days are deselected in the UI.
+The controller now properly handles the case when no days are selected by setting `available_days` to an empty array, making the item available every day.

 ## Troubleshooting